jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 - license
 - festerizing

 November 2021 - December 2021 - Lisa is working on updating the collection to release "newly" completed items (Items that had their metadata completed since the original export).
 The first group of these are those that had the status "pending" during the first export (November 2019).
+These will all be marked as "OpenUCLA" items, too.

+Current Actions:
+load latimes_pending_batch6.csv into Californica Stage and Prod.
+Remove all rows from latimes_openucla_update_2021_12_02.csv that exist in latimes_pending_batch[1-6].csv.

+latimes_openucla_update_2021_12_02.csv (currently 4,740 item (1 header row)(but would expect to decrease by circa 40-60 rows))

 Date of Original Export - I think it was possibly 11/01/19 or sometime slightly earlier.
 Evidences: